 Conditions precedent are fertile ground for disputes.
 In the context of acquisitions, they typically appear when there is a split exchange and completion, or on the triggering of payment obligations.
 Both of these are fundamental aspects of an acquisition agreement.
 In the former, the satisfaction of the condition precedent will result in completion of the transaction and, in the latter, it will trigger the obligation to pay some or all of the consideration to the seller.
 Given their importance they are not something which the parties can afford to get wrong.

-Michael Budd is an Associate at national law firm Weightmans LLP
+Michael Budd is a Principal Associate at national law firm Weightmans